tenzir/tenzir/web/blog/vast-v2.1/index.md

 An optional expression allows for restricting the set of partitions to rebuild.
 VAST performs a catalog lookup with the expression to identify the set of candidate partitions.
-This process may yield false positives, as with regular queries, which in this case causes potentially unaffected partitions to undergo a rebuild process.
+This process may yield false positives, as with regular queries, which may cause unaffected partitions to undergo a rebuild.
 For example, to rebuild outdated partitions containing `suricata.flow` events older than 2 weeks, run the following command:

 ```bash
 vast rebuild '#type == "suricata.flow" && #import_time < 2 weeks ago'